mfsyahrz/nex-flix/README.md

 # NEX-FLIX

-Nex-flix is a mini watchlist apps built on top of Python and Django Framework.
+Nex-flix is a prototype of watchlist apps built on top of Python and Django Framework.

 full apps can be viewed [here](https://nex-flix.herokuapp.com/). and [here](https://github.com/mfsyahrz/nexflix-fe) is the repository  for the front end which built on top of react JS.